DEMAND ACCOUNTABILITY FOR THE DESTRUCTION IN RAQQA, SYRIA

 In June 2017 a US-led coalition launched a mission to push the 'Islamic State' out of Raqqa, Syria.
 Instead of targeting 'Islamic State' fighters they killed hundreds of civilians, and injured thousands more.

-Three years on, what started as peaceful reform demonstrations in Syria escalated into a prolonged and brutal internal conflict, leaving some 100,000 dead, hundreds of thousands injured, and over 9 million in need of humanitarian assistance.
+What started as peaceful reform demonstrations in Syria escalated into a prolonged and brutal internal conflict, leaving some 100,000 dead, hundreds of thousands injured, and over 9 million in need of humanitarian assistance.
 The international community repeatedly struggled to find a way to effectively address the crisis.
-In February 2014, the United Nations Security Council finally overcame internal divisions to pass resolution 2139 calling on all parties to the conflict in Syria to put an end to all forms of violence and to stop human rights violations, including those amounting to war crimes and crimes against humanity.
+In 2014, the UN Security Council passed a resolution calling on all parties to the conflict in Syria to put an end to all forms of violence and to stop human rights violations.
 It also calls on them to lift sieges of populated areas and to allow unhindered humanitarian access for UN humanitarian agencies and their implementing partners, including across conflict lines and across borders.

 Around 250.000 civilians are living under siege across the country.
 Most live in areas besieged by Syrian government forces and have been effectively confined for a year or more in areas being bombed and shelled on a regular basis.
 In other areas, civilians have come under siege from armed opposition forces who have blocked the delivery of much-needed supplies.